inaz0/password-generator/README.md

-# password-generator
+# Password Generator

+Little programme code with Qt Creator, which can generate random string for password usage.

-Password generator code in Qt Creator
+= Qt Creator version : 4.8.1